BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Of course, one has to be careful with such categorization since such protests are often captured by extreme parties.
 Anyways, this mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (post-truth) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
 However, *ignorance* is too simple of an explanation.
-The MAGA cult is not disingaged in communication or the production of knowledge.
+The MAGA cult is not disengaged in communication or the production of knowledge.
 Instead they (ab)use communication to construct quite imaginative but also inconsistant *alternative facts* effectively.

 On the basis of knowledge, it is easy to make fun of people believing in mythologies.
-Scienficially speaking, myths are either inconsistent or unfalsifiable.
+Scientifically speaking, myths are either inconsistent or unfalsifiable.
 However, socially they can be very useful and powerful.
 They explain experience and reduce complexity.
-A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
+A myth is meant to answer questions and offer solutions to quell the anxieties of the present through stories.
 They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
 Here, a shadow of spirituality plays an important role, be it in the form of *the Light of God*, *Siegfried the Dragonslayer*, *Achilleus the Greatest of All the Greek Warriors* or *Donald Trump the Warrior King*.